It’s a well-researched fact that boys and girls develop differently in their early years.

 One of the key areas is verbal, social situations and Maggie Dent - parenting educator, author and mum of four boys – believes boys need some extra help here when it comes to fostering friendships.

-Talking to Kinderling Conversation’s Shevonne Hunt, she outlines why our little lads are like this and what we can do as parents to help them grow.
+She chatted to Kinderling to explain why our little lads are like this, and what we can do as parents to help them grow.

 Boys can’t verbalise affection until later